-Analysis: Belmont pick is Tacticus, aided by bloodlines
+Analysis: Belmont pick is Tacitus, aided by bloodlines

 Thing is, this race — like every other race — isn’t run on paper.

-There are horses that can beat Tacticus and War of Will in this race, including Bourbon War, who was inexplicably a non-factor in the Preakness.
+There are horses that can beat Tacitus and War of Will in this race, including Bourbon War, who was inexplicably a non-factor in the Preakness.
 If basing solely off that race, there would really be no reason to take a shot with him in the Belmont.
-But there is a big reason to take a look at him, and Intrepid Heart, and Tacticus.
+But there is a big reason to take a look at him, and Intrepid Heart, and Tacitus.

 They were all sired by Tapit.